qwyjibojones/o2-pushbutton/openshift/bare-metal/README.md

   type: RunAsAny
 ```

-**Note:** The defaultAddCapabilities might be set to NULL initially.
+*Notes:* The defaultAddCapabilities might be set to NULL initially.
 This is needed for some of the pods that wish to have s3 mounting via goofys.

-then exit with the command sequence Escape key, then hit colin key ":" then "wq" key this will save the modifications.
-We are now ready to install a sample ElasticCluster using our dynamic provisioning.

 ### Gluster Volume Types